-Scales, arpeggios and studies might seem like hard work (and, let’s face it, they can be boring) but the benefits of developing an accuracy of tuning, strong independent fingers or good vocal skills are quickly felt when tackling difficult passages in your pieces.
+Scales, arpeggios and studies might seem like hard work (and, let’s face it, they can be boring) but the benefits of developing an accuracy of tuning, strong independent fingers or good vocal skills are quickly recognised when tackling difficult passages in your pieces.
 Remember – all music is full of scales and intervals so give yourself a head start by making the scales second nature.

 You are expected to memorise technical work.
 It is not a requirement in grade exams to play pieces from memory, although this is a good practice to get into, and is certainly encouraged.
 The Examiner will note where a piece has been memorised on the exam report.
-While memorising will not automatically mean an upgraded result, it will enhance the performance through greater confidence, and this will be recognised by the examiner.
+While memorising will not automatically mean an upgraded result, it will enhance the performance through greater confidence, which will be recognised by the examiner.

 Working with Accompanists